mirbyte/Android-Archiver/README.md

 - Android device with USB debugging enabled

 ## Disclaimer
 The author of this software is not responsible for any data loss, device damage, or other issues that may occur while using this application.
-Use this software at your own risk.
+Use this at your own risk.

 ![aa](https://github.com/user-attachments/assets/9e265b7f-0788-44d4-ae6d-53300605ee25)